adambednarz/EVENTO/README.md

 # Evento
-Building the second serious application following the next course of Piotr Gankiewicz (link to the course at the end)
+Building the second serious application based on previous course of Piotr Gankiewicz (Passenger - which can also be found in my repo)

 ## Getting Started
 The repository contains application created in Visual Studio Code 2019 with C# (.Net Core) technology.

 ## What is Evento?
-Backend application created in ASP.Net Core whose main purpose is to enable users to buy tickets for the events
+Backend application created in ASP.Net Core whose main purpose is to enable users to buy tickets for the events.
+The working principle is very similar to website like eventim.pl or ebilet.pl etc.

 ## What is the purpose of coding Evento application?
-The main goal is to expand and consolidate the knowledge that I learned in a previous course by the same author (Passenger, which can also be found in my repository)
+The main goal is to expand and consolidate the knowledge that I learned in a previous course by the same author (Passenger)

 Learning to build an application using the HTTP protocol.
 Learning clean architecture structure and design patterns, what is MVC and how to design RESTfull API and many more.